rvessell/ece3005/howto.md

 </p>

 Export to PDF <br>
-Previewing a Markdown document is helpful, but eventually, the document will often need to be exported to a more common format, such as a PDF. <br>
+  Previewing a Markdown document is helpful, but eventually, the document will often need to be exported to a more common format, such as a PDF.
 Below are the steps for using the Export to PDF feature in Markdown PDF <br>

 <p align="center">
   <img width="800" height="150" title="Extensions" src="https://github.com/rvessell/ece3005/blob/main/imgs/ext/export.png?raw=true"><br>